EdwardLu2018/renderfusion-playground/README.md

-# Hybrid Rendering Simulation
+# RenderFusion Playground

-Simulate Hybrid/Split/Mixed rendering on the web!
+Simulate split rendering on the web!

+Visit https://edwardlu2018.github.io/renderfusion-playground to explore the playground.

-This website artificially delays a virtual scene (simulating "remote rendering" with network delays) and composites it with a "locally rendered" virtual scene.
+This website artificially delays a virtual scene (simulating "remote rendering" with tunable network delays) and composites it with a "locally rendered" virtual scene.
 It provides a series of knobs to play around with post-render warping (using asynchronous time + space warping), and allows users to switch between rendering schemas.

-Works on desktop, mobile, and WebXR-enabled devices like AR/VR headsets — tested on Valve Index (using SteamVR), MagicLeap 2, Quest Pro, and Quest 2, but any modern headset should work.
+Works on desktop, mobile, and WebXR-enabled devices like AR/VR headsets — tested on Valve Index (using SteamVR), Magic Leap 2, Quest Pro, and Quest 2, but any modern headset should work.

-Visit https://edwardlu2018.github.io/hybrid-rendering-simulation to explore the simulation.

 ## GUI (2D)
 Note: the 2D GUI is __not__ accessible in WebXR immersive sessions (if you click AR/VR button).